Donald Trump, God and the Depth of Faith

 If he truly wants to be “President for all Americans” as he said when he won the election, Trump needs to use the transformative symbolic power of his inauguration and do more than pay lip service to ideals he has not espoused before.
 He should try, over and over, to make good on his stated but as-of-yet unconvincing pledge to bring the country together by continually sounding a new note of inclusion, tolerance, and higher moral purpose and affirming belief in the importance of a pluralistic society.

-Hanson is the author of City of Gods: Religious Freedom, Immigration, and Pluralism in Flushing, Queens
+Hanson is a Lecturer in History and the Director of the Social Justice Research Academy at the University of Pennsylvania and the author of City of Gods: Religious Freedom, Immigration, and Pluralism in Flushing, Queens

 TIME Ideas hosts the world's leading voices, providing commentary on events in news, society, and culture.
 We welcome outside contributions.
 Opinions expressed do not necessarily reflect the views of TIME editors.